horiagali/Splittify/README.md

   - Informative feedback
   - Confirmation for Key Actions
       - Influential ones that adjust a lot in the DB: deleting participants or tags, for example.
-- Long polling in (location long polling)
+- Long polling in the admin page
-- Web sockets in (location web sockets)
+- Web sockets in the main overview, event overview, tag overview, balance overview, statistics page and settling debts page.
 - updating after every second in all other parts of the app.